artsy/artsy.github.io/_posts/2017-02-05-Post-Mortem-Swift-at-Artsy.md

 * Extensive communication with native code gets tricky to test and maintain
 * It makes working in native code feel like a bad job for someone to do

 So, should you use React Native?
-Maybe.
-If you have an API driven app, probably.
+Maybe. *If you have an API driven app, probably.*

+It's definitely worth a week of prototyping for any engineering team, then if that goes well you should look into GraphQL and Relay.
+They really makes React Native shine.

 # Want to get started?